Last Updated on

 There’s one thing I’m sure many landscape photographers can relate to.
 Whenever we go out with our camera, the weather would play up and not give us what we want.

-My hope was to catch the sunset but unfortunately down came the pouring rain in late evening.
-Needless to say, I was disappointed, for one valid reason - I only had one night to shoot while I was in Singapore.
+My hope was to catch the sunset but unfortunately down came the pouring rain in the evening.
+Needless to say, I was disappointed, for one valid reason - I only had one night to shoot while I was there.

-Not knowing if I would be able to get any photos that night and the fact that I needed dinner, I went into a Japanese restaurant for shelter and food.
-I was very hopeful that the sky might miraculously turn bright so I could dash out to get some photos.
+Not knowing if I would be able to get any photos that night and the fact that I needed dinner, I went into a restaurant for shelter and food.
+I was very hopeful the sky might miraculously clear up so I could get some work done.

-To my delight, the weather had turned better.
-At last!
+To my delight, the weather was finally in my favor!

 I knew where I was but didn’t know what was there to shoot.
 Stepping out, I saw people walking towards a particular direction.
 So I followed them...

-That led me to an area of Marina Bay overlooking the financial district (Fullerton Road) - concrete jungle lit by night lights.
+That led me to an area of Marina Bay overlooking the financial district - concrete jungle lit by night lights.
 Under the clear night sky, the view was simply stunning!